saurabhg476/letsreview/README.md

 Depending on whether that topic is present or not you shall got the following output:

-If the topic is not present:
+If the topic is present:

 OUTPUT :
 {